The Purpose of a Logo—and Why It Should Matter to You

 As previously stated, for maximum effect, keep your logo simple and versatile yet significant.
 Very important: don’t confuse your logo design with a piece of art.
 Although your logo should be pleasing to the eye, it is far more about serving as a strategic tool for your brand.
 Your logo has to give your audience enough immediate information to identify your company and set you apart from your many competitors.
 It’s a common misconception that logos should be able to convey a hidden message, but this is both rare and unnecessary.
 As time goes on and your customers come to recognize and trust your brand, your logo will take on its own meaning.
 Even if you did fill your logo design with meaning and messages, a logo tends to be a blank slate until your audience comes to know it and draw their own associations.
 True story.

-By developing a real understanding of the powerful role your would-be logo can play in your brand, you will be able to create a stronger brand identity—one that works in favor of your business rather than just looking good.
+By developing a real understanding of the powerful role your would-be logo can play in your brand, you will be able to create a stronger brand identity—one that works in favour of your business rather than just looking good.
 Get a pro designer on your team today.